 Should I still Get a Texas LTC?

 Yes, you absolutely should.
 Not only does the LTC class cover Texas gun law that everyone should know, it also gives you multiple legal protections and advantages.
 Obtaining a license to carry is not difficult and should be completed by everyone in order to benefit from what it provides.
 To start the process to getting your Texas LTC click here.
-Texas Tactical Defense offers both the Texas LTC online course and the in person classroom option.
+Omega Firearms USA Training Academy offers both the Texas LTC online course and the in person classroom option.